 A total of nine Penn students have been selected for internship programs.
 There are three winners for the CASI-Piramal Foundation Summer Internship at the Grassroots Development Laboratory (GDL) in Bagar, Rajasthan; two winners for the CASI Summer Internship at Chintan Environmental Research and Action Group in New Delhi; and four winners for the CASI-Karuna Trust Summer Internship in Karnataka.
 The Karuna Trust internship was introduced for this summer.

-Siler Bryan, a junior at the College of Arts and Sciences, majoring in International Relations and Modem Middle East Studies.
+Siler Bryan, C'11, International Relations and Modem Middle East Studies, Bagar, Rajasthan

-Samuel B. Ribnick, a junior at the College of Arts and Sciences, majoring in History with a concentration in Diplomatic History.
+Samuel B. Ribnick, C'11, History with a concentration in Diplomatic History, New Delhi

-Koren Jones, a candidate for a Master of Science in the School of Nursing.
+Koren Jones, Master of Science in the School of Nursing, Bangalore, Karnataka

 There are two winners conducting undergraduate-level research in India for their senior honors theses, and four winners conducting graduate-level research in India.